 I have a problem with this idea because it paints a picture for young girls that makes love a necessary attainment to cure misery.
 It also suggests that women shouldn’t lead because of the emotional instability that comes with a lack of a male figure to balance, or I would dare say, control her.
 Many women find themselves sacrificing otherwise female attributes as they make their way up the corporate scale, which is unfortunate.
 In reflecting on the typical woman leader stereotypes I have come across, there are three that stand out and deserve to be addressed in regard to women’s representation.

-- Women are not assertive enough to hold leadership positions.
+First, that women are not assertive enough to hold leadership positions.
 (Pffft.)

-- Female leaders must act like men to gain respect (yet they are often respected less for being too aggressive).
+Second, that female leaders must act like men to gain respect (yet they are often respected less for being too aggressive).

-- A woman must choose between loyalty to the home and loyalty to her job.
+And third, that a woman must choose between loyalty to the home and loyalty to her job.
 (I don’t believe any woman holds a singular job in this world.
 If that were true, the world wouldn’t run as smoothly as it does because one accurate female stereotype is the gift of multitasking.
 Imagine if a woman decided she was only going to be a mother?
 That would mean her duties as a friend, an associate and a fixer-upper are forfeited, leaving more people suffering than you would think.)

 Stereotypical Female Roles of the ’90s and Early 2000s